patrickstuedi/incubator-crail-website/site/_posts/blog/2019-02-07-disaggregation.md

 <div style="text-align: justify">
 <p>
 To mitigate the overheads of writing and reading large numbers of small data sets, the disaggregated Crail shuffler implements two simple optimizations.
 First, subsequent map tasks running on the same core append shuffle data to a per-core set of files.
-The number of files in a per-core set correspondings to the number of partitions.
+The number of files in a per-core set corresponds to the number of partitions.
 Logically, the files in a per core-set are actually part of different directories (one directory per partition as discussed before).
 For instance, the blue map tasks running on the first core all append their data to the same set of files (marked blue) distributed over the different partitions, same for the light blue and the white tasks.
 Consequently, the number of files in the system depends on the number of cores and the number of partitions, but not on the number of tasks.
 </p>
 </div>